mixacom/GetAndCleanDataProject/README.md

 4. Select only mean and standard deviation columns from the original data set.
 5. Combine features by subject and activity.

+### Measurement units

+The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
+The gyroscope units are rad/seg.
+Features are normalized and bounded within [-1,1].

-More information availabe at cookbook [https://github.com/mixacom/GetAndCleanDataProject/blob/master/codebook.md].
+More information about data and cleaning process is availabe at cookbook [https://github.com/mixacom/GetAndCleanDataProject/blob/master/codebook.md].

-Tidy data set can be downloaded by clicking at this link https://github.com/mixacom/GetAndCleanDataProject/blob/master/tidy_set.txt
+Cleaned data set can be downloaded by clicking at the following link https://github.com/mixacom/GetAndCleanDataProject/blob/master/tidy_set.txt

 ## Reference